kevbaker/docker-sails-app/README.md

 ## Issues

-* I can see the docker image started the sails application correctly since it renders the default ascii startup screen to my console.
+* <del>I can see the docker image started the sails application correctly since it renders the default ascii startup screen to my console.
-* I can not access the docker image from the port 3000 on either localhost or on private ip.
+* <del>I can not access the docker image from the port 3000 on either localhost or on private ip.

 ## Questions

-1. Is there a standard IP I can view this on?
+1. <del>Is there a standard IP I can view this on?</del> new docker beta forwards to localhost on OSX
-2. How do I consistently find this IP?
-3. How do I ssh into the image once it is running?
+2. <del>How do I ssh into the image once it is running?</del> localhost.
+Do not forget the port forwarding cmd on `docker run`

 ## Reference